ANSHAN - IT'S A DIRTY JOB BUT SOMEONE HAD TO DO IT

 completed the next pair of wagons

-were empted .... and so it continued
+were empted .... and so it

-until the very last wagons had
+continued until the very last

-discharged their load.
-It was a
+wagons had discharged their load.

-totally compelling spectacle which
+spectacle which even these

-even these pictures fail to truely
+pictures fail to truely convey.

 Sadly the death of a Japanese